 Understand the relationship between the MMC and its Snap-ins including gpedit.msc to edit Group Policies.
 The MMC is a powerful interface, and the available snap-ins can control most aspects of system and user operation.
 Here you can manage your storage devices, schedule tasks, and monitor system performance.
 The MMC can control both local and remote devices.
 Event Viewer is accessed through the MMC and will display crucial information from the local or remote host. pretty handy.

 You should be prepared to execute the appropriate Microsoft command-line tools to diagnose or repair a Windows system based on a given scenario.
 Why would pathping provide more useful information in your scenario than tracert?
 Your objectives will contain a complete list of these commands.
 Navigation at the Command Prompt is important.
 You should have a solid foundation and be comfortable in this environment.
-Make directories, remove them change to a different drive and directory. move files between these drives.
+Make directories, remove them, and change to a different drive and directory. move files between these drives.
 This type of knowledge will help you if you find yourself in a situation where a GUI is inaccessible.

 The “go-to” configuration tool for most aspects of the system, the Control Panel contains all important system configuration options.
 You will need to know how to access the Control Panel and modify your system settings.
 Know all the utilities here.

 Microsoft has made some of these settings user-friendly by incorporating a Settings interface that provides a lower level of configuration and keeps novice users from doing any harm.
 In Settings, you can personalize your system, install apps and features, check and change your connection settings, and review and adjust your privacy settings.
 You will need to know the system requirements for any apps you intend to install.